cccbr/runningatower/content/docs/120-ropes/index.md

 ## Checking

-The condition of the ropes should be checked regularly at the following areas as set out in the [link to Maintenance Schedule].
+The condition of the ropes should be checked regularly at the following areas as set out in the [Maintenance Schedule](../150-maintenance-schedule).

 ### Garter hole

 This is the point where the rope emerges from the wheel.
 Here it will experience tight turns in both directions as the bell swings from handstroke to backstroke.
 This is an area of greatest wear and must be checked regularly.
-The garter hole and the bobbins [link to Wheels] should also be checked for smoothness and possible loose screws.
+The garter hole and the bobbins, see [Wheels](../070-wheels), should also be checked for smoothness and possible loose screws.

 Natural fibre ropes are prone to this form of wear, and it is good practice to adjust the rope up and down a little to spread the wear.
 Artificial fibre ropes are usually more resistant to this type of wear but should still be checked at this point.

 ### Pulleys, Bosses, Rope Chutes & Rope Guides

-These areas are described in [link to Rope Routes].
-A particular area of wear, possibly worse than that at the garter hole, is about 45cm (18 in) from the garter hole, where the rope passes over the **[ground pulley](../170-glossary/#ground-pulley)**.
+These areas are described in [Rope Routes](../110-rope-route).
+A particular area of wear, possibly worse than that at the garter hole, is about 45cm (18 in) from the garter hole, where the rope passes over the ***[ground pulley](../170-glossary/#ground-pulley)***.
 The wear arises from the rope having to accelerate and decelerate the pulley at every stroke.

 Unless you are lucky enough to have straight drops from the ground pulley to the ringers there will be general wear resulting from other components which may rub against the rope or change its direction.
 But this will be distributed along a length of the rope and is not a major problem unless there is a ‘rogue component’ causing more local wear.
-This should be detected by the checks described in [link to Rope Routes].
+This should be detected by the checks described in [Rope Routes](../110-rope-route).
 Once again, the problem is minimised using artificial fibre top ends.

 ### Sally